scouten/ericscouten.dev/content/about/index.md

 you are!) became important friends and mentors.

-**Hint to aspiring programmers:** If you see something missing from your favorite operating system, class library, whatever... _write it!_
+**Hint to aspiring programmers:** If you see something missing from your favorite operating system, class library, whatever ... _write it!_
 Somebody else probably wishes the same thing were out there.
 Put the source out on the Internet, make sure people can get in touch with you, and listen to their suggestions!
-Don’t expect to make scads of money (or even _any_ money), but what you’ll learn from talking with your users will be invaluable.
+Don’t expect to make scads of money (or even _any_ money), but what you’ll learn from talking with your users will be invaluable. **2021 update: GitHub is your friend.
+Seriously.
+I wish it had been there in the 1990s.**

 TurboTCP and my test applications were all written using the Think Class Library.
 When the first PowerPC Macintoshes were released in March 1994, I